aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/java/java-slides-saving-options/save-properties-in-java-slides/_index.md

 ## Prerequisites

 Before you begin, make sure you have the Aspose.Slides for Java library integrated into your Java project.
-You can download the library from the official Aspose website [here](https://downloads.aspose.com/slides/java).
+You can download the library from the Aspose website [here](https://downloads.aspose.com/slides/java).

 ## Step 1: Import Required Libraries